 Getting there & Away

-If you are not renting a car in Beijing airport, then you can take the airport Express which is a subway line that goes from Terminal 3 to Terminal 2 and then takes passengers to Dongzhimen via Sanyuanqiao and it will have you in the city centre in about 20 minutes.
-There are shuttle buses operating over nine routes which bring you to various downtown locations such as Xidan, Railway Station, West Railway Station, Nanyuan Airport and others.
-If your destination is not Beijing, then there are Intercity buses which can bring you to other close by cities.
-If you are taking a taxi or driving or in a hire car, getting to and from Beijing airport is straight forward.
-There are four expressways leading to the airport; two running directly from north eastern Beijing to the airport and two others connecting with nearby highways.
+There is an Airport Express line of the subway which goes from Terminal 3 to Terminal 2 and then takes passengers to Dongzhimen via Sanyuanqiao.
+It takes 20 minutes from the city centre.
+Or you can opt for a shuttle bus; there are currently nine routes in operation bringing you to locations including; downtown area, such as Xidan, Railway Station, West Railway Station, Nanyuan Airport and others.
+For other cities, there are Airport Intercity Buses.
+And driving to or from the airport is straight forward; there are four expressways leading to the airport; two running directly from north eastern Beijing to the airport and two others connecting with nearby highways.

-In and around Beijing there are too many attractions to mention all of them, but a few things not to be missed are the Forbidden city, the Shichahai Lakes, the Great Wall, Summer Palace, Temple of Heaven, Tiananem Square, Lama Temple, Ming Tombs and Beijing Zoo.
-Outside of Beijing there is a whole world to explore, worth checking out are Datong, which has the UNESCO Yungang caves a short distance away.
-Also a good day trip from Beijing is the Hanging Monastery about 60kms south from Datong, and if you have time, find the world´s oldest Pagoda in Muta in Yingxian.
-But remember if your plan is to see further afield in China, it will probably require a combination of internal flights and a hire car to ensure that you can experience what you want from China.
+The simple answer is … there are too many to mention, so here are a few highlights for Beijing: the Forbidden city, the nearby Shichahai Lakes, the Great Wall, Summer Palace, Temple of Heaven, Tiananem Square, Lama Temple, Ming Tombs and Beijing Zoo.
+So if you are driving, how far away are you from everything; Downtown Beijing (30 km), Changping (42 km), Huairou (50 km) , Miyun (60 km), Pinggu (58 km), Jixian (79 km), Dachang (52 km), Xianghe (65 km) and Langfang (73 km).
+But remember if your plan is to see further afield in China, it will probably require a combination of internal flights and a rental car to ensure that you can experience what you want from China.